-Monetary Policy Communication:
+3.3 Monetary Policy Communication:

 To improve on the monetary transmission, the BoSS will put in place mechanisms for enhancing communication with the market concerning monetary policy decisions, to help it make informed decisions based on the critical and reliable assessment of the economic outlook.
-Effective communication can help to avoid surprise interventions, thereby building the required trustworthiness of the BoSS to effectively conduct monetary policy in a forward-looking, credible, accountable and dynamic manner.
+Effective communication can helps to avoid surprise interventions, thereby building the required trustworthiness of the BoSS to effectively conduct monetary policy in a forward-looking, credible, accountable and dynamic manner.
 In this regard, the Bank will ensure continued regular interaction with Chief Executive Officers of banks to improve coordination and collaboration on the policy development and implementation.
-The bank will also engage in regular Press Conferences and also enhance the media understanding of monetary policy decisions.
-The bank website will also provide important source of information about the economy, including interest rates, exchange rates, result of auctioning various securities, as well as the MPC releases.
+The Bank will also engage in regular Press Conferences and also enhance the media understanding of monetary policy decisions.
+The BoSS website will also provide important source of information about the economy, including interest rates, exchange rates, result of auctioning various securities, as well as the MPC releases.
 The Bank, therefore, commits itself to the following:

-- a) Publish and issue a bi-annually Monetary Policy and Financial Stability Statement, - b) Regular press releases on the outcome of the Monetary Policy Committee (MPC). - c) Build the capacity of the BoSS staff in different areas, particularly in economic and policy analysis communications. - d) Maintain close collaboration with Ministry of Finance and other key government institutions.
+- a) Publish and issue a bi-annually Monetary Policy and Financial Stability Statement, and regular press releases on the outcomes of the Monetary Policy Committee (MPC) meetings. - b) Build the capacity of the BoSS staff in different areas, particularly in economic and policy analysis and forecasting. - c) Maintain close collaboration between the Ministry of Finances/ South Sudan National Revenue Authority and the Bank of South Sudan.